simtechdev/smtk-repo/README.md

 ## About

 Spec files and patches for SIMTECH repository.
-It works on CentOS/RHEL 6.x/7.x.

   * [Installation](#installation)
   * [RPMLint Status](#rpmlint-status)